jaxwong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete an event by specifying its index in the event list.
-2. Event Planner verifies that the index is valid.
+2. OverBooked verifies that the index is valid.
-3. Event Planner deletes the specified event.
+3. OverBooked deletes the specified event.
-4. Event Planner removes all references to the event from the associated contacts.
+4. OverBooked removes all references to the event from the associated contacts.
-5. Event Planner updates and displays the new event list.
+5. OverBooked updates and displays the new event list.

 Use case ends.

 **Extensions**

 * 2a.
 The given index is not a valid positive integer
     * 2a1.
-Event Planner shows an error message: “Invalid command format.
-Delete event: Deletes the event identified by the index number used in the event list.
-Parameters: INDEX(must be a positive integer).”
+OverBooked shows an error message

 Use case ends.

 * 2b.
 The given index is greater than the number of displayed events.
     * 2b1.
-Event Planner shows an error message: “The event index [INDEX] provided is invalid.”
+OverBooked shows an error message

 Use case ends.

 * 3a.
 Database update fails.
     * 3a1.
-Event Planner shows error message: “Failed to save deletion changes.
-Please restart the app and try again.”
+OverBooked informs the user of the error

 Use case ends.